supergreenlab/SuperGreenOSBoilerplate/README.md

 ### Code the led blinking

-You know what ?
-I'm too lazy to do this part.

-Thus, this part shall be left as an exercise for the reader.
+This part shall be left as an exercise for the reader.

 Hint: [Espressif has done a great job with their examples](https://github.com/espressif/esp-idf/tree/master/examples/peripherals/gpio)